This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to prevent my baby from getting sick?

 - Wash your hands before you touch your baby.
 Use an alcohol-based hand sanitizer or soap and water.
-Wash your hands after you change your baby's diaper and before you feed him.
+Wash your hands after you change your baby's diaper and before you feed him or her.

 - Ask all visitors to wash their hands before they touch your baby.
 Have them use an alcohol-based hand sanitizer or soap and water.
 Tell friends and family not to visit your baby if they are sick.

 What can I do to help my baby get enough nutrition?

 - Continue to take a prenatal vitamin or daily vitamin if you are breastfeeding.
 These vitamins will be passed to your baby when you breastfeed him or her.